magnesj/ResInsight/docs/Completions.md

   - **Name** - Name of well
   - **Dep 1** - TVD of start MD point, as given by the user in the Fishbones **Start MD** field.
   - **Tlen 1** - Point given by the user in the Fishbones **Start MD** field.
-  - **Len&Dep** - incremental or abosulute, as specified by the user in the Fishbones property editor.
+  - **Len&Dep** - incremental or absolute, as specified by the user in the Fishbones property editor.
   - **PresDrop** - specifies what is included in the pressure drop calculation, hydrostatic, friction or acceleration.
 Specified by user in the Fishbones property editor.

-- The folowing *WELSEGS* entries contains information about each segment:
+- The following *WELSEGS* entries contains information about each segment:
   - **First Seg**, **Last Seg** -- Values are being exported pr segment, so both first and last segment number is the number of the segment being exported.
   - **Branch Num** -- Branch number for segment being exported
   - **Outlet Seg** -- The segment the exported segment is connected to.
 For the main bore segments, this is the segment before them, for ICDs the segment number being exported and for fishbone laterals the segment on the main broe where the laterals are connected.
-  - **Length** -- Length of segment (if incremental Len&Dep above) or length of segments including this along well (if abosulte Len&Dep above).
+  - **Length** -- Length of segment (if incremental Len&Dep above) or length of segments including this along well (if absolute Len&Dep above).
 For ICDs length is set to 0.1.
   - **Depth Change** -- Depth of segment, incremental or abosolute as for Length.
 For ICDs depth is set to 0.
   - **Diam** -- Diameter of segment.
 For main bore and ICD entries, the liner inner diamater for the Fishbones collection is used.
-For laterals, an effecive diamaeter is calculated so that the diameter exported is the diamaneter which, assuming a circle, would give the same area as the area betweeen the hole diamaeter and the tubing diameter.
+For laterals, an effective diameter is calculated so that the diameter exported is the diameter which, assuming a circle, would give the same area as the area between the hole diameter and the tubing diameter.
   - **Rough** -- The roughness factor as entered by the user.
 Notice that a different value can be specified for the main bore and the laterals, as described above.